Decentralized. Secure. The Future of Digital Finance.

 Cryptocurrency is a digital or virtual currency that uses cryptography for security, making it nearly impossible to counterfeit or double-spend.
 Unlike traditional currencies issued by governments (fiat money), cryptocurrencies operate on decentralized networks based on blockchain technology.
-This means they are not controlled by a central authority like a bank or government.

 Decentralization

-Most cryptocurrencies use blockchain technology, a distributed ledger that records all transactions across a network of computers.
+Most cryptocurrencies use blockchain technology — a distributed ledger that records all transactions across a network of computers.

 Security & Encryption